Pinkberry2090/brevis-smart-contract-demo/README.md

 ## Technologies Used
 - Solidity
 - Hardhat / Remix IDE
-- Ethereum Goerli Testnet or BNB Testnet
+- Ethereum Sepolia Testnet or BNB Testnet

 ## Features
 - Submit a contribution with a message